geekpradd/mp3-tag-editor/README.md

 This Script uses GrooveShark for the Song Information.
 It uses  EyeD3,  JSON, urllib2, os and sys python modules.

+###To-Do

+- Add Capability to Integrate Album Art
+- Add Functions to remove garbage text from Title to increase support for more MP3 Files

 Created By Pradd.
 Copyright 2014